WAnG-JiAyU/WAnG-JiAyU.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student in Mechanics at at <a href='http://www.dalembert.upmc.fr/ijlrda/'>l'Institut Jean Le Rond d'Alembert</a>, <a href='https://www.sorbonne-universite.fr/'>Sorbonne University</a>.
+I am a PhD student at <a href='http://www.dalembert.upmc.fr/ijlrda/'>l'Institut Jean Le Rond d'Alembert</a>, <a href='https://www.sorbonne-universite.fr/'>Sorbonne University</a>.
 I am always curious about how things work in nature, and I'd love to explain them by science.

 My PhD research focuses on elasto-capillary interactions, exploring how elasticity and capillarity interplay in mechanical systems.
 Additionally, I study structural mechanics, analyzing instabilities and nonlinear behaviors.
 My methods are deeply connected to optimization, stability analysis, and bifurcation theory.